Buying a home using your hard-earned VA loan benefits can be one of the most rewarding financial experiences of your life.

 Know Your Credit Report

 Your credit history will be front and center when it comes to applying for a home loan.
 You don’t need anything near perfect credit for a VA loan.
-In fact, the 620 score most VA lenders look for is considerably lower than what you’ll need for conventional or even FHA financing
+But a higher score can help you snag a better rate, and major problems could keep you from moving forward at all.

 Know the Acceptable Uses

 The VA wants veterans using this program to purchase or refinance primary residences.
-That can be a single-family residence, a modular home, a manufactured home, a condominium or even a multiunit property (as long as you live in one of the units).
+That can be a single-family residence, new construction, a modular home, a manufactured home, a condominium, or even a multiunit property (as long as you live in one of the units).

 Understand Occupancy Requirements